fndvit/mds-udg-viz-i-dgcp-hackathon-23/README.md

 <img src="logos.png" width="360">

 # Màster in Data Science UdG | Hackathon: Health impact of PM<sub>2.5</sub> pollution
-This hackathon is a shared event between the Information Visualization and Data Science Project Management subjects with support from the [ViT Foundation](https://www.fundaciovit.org/).
+This hackathon is a shared event between the Information Visualization and Data Science Project Management subjects with support from the [ViT Foundation](https://www.fundaciovit.org/) and the [Càtedra Lluís Santaló d'Aplicacions de la Matemàtica](http://www.udg.edu/es/catedres/Lluis-Santalo).

 **💡 What we want to solve:**